VeederLicht/linux-diverse/README.md

 # linux-diverse
-A collection of Linux related 'cheat-heets'
+A collection of Linux related 'cheat-sheets' and handy scripts